 3.4 "Confidential Information" is defined below in paragraph 7.1.

-3.5 "Support Services" means services to be provided by Lopoco or a mutually agreed-upon entity to assist with the implementation of the IP by a Licensee following entry into an agreement for the license and/or other monetization of IP; such services may include, by way of non-limiting example, answering questions, explaining procedures, travel to the third party's site(s) or a designee's site(s), and/or assisting personnel of the third party or designee generally in the implementation of the IP for the benefit of the third party.
+3.5 "Support Services" means design or support services (excluding design, support or professional services not related to Lopoco IP) to be provided by Lopoco or a mutually agreed-upon entity to assist with the implementation of the IP by a Licensee following entry into an agreement for the license and/or other monetization of IP; such services may include, by way of non-limiting example, answering questions, explaining procedures, travel to the third party's site(s) or a designee's site(s), and/or assisting personnel of the third party or designee generally in the implementation of the IP for the benefit of the third party.
 As between the Parties hereto, Lopoco, as the developer of the Technology, is to be solely responsible for ensuring Licensees (should there be any) have what they need to practice the IP, or ensuring that adequate resources are otherwise made available to such Licensees to provide such support.
+Also referred to as “IP Support Services”.

 3.6 "CYQ" means a calendar year quarter, i.e., Jan.
 1-March 31, April 1-June 30, July 1-September 30, October 1-December 31.